sunkaravenkatamahendra/QR_Code_Classification/README.md

 # QR Code Classification Project

-This project detects whether a QR code is Original or Counterfeit using a CNN model.
+This project detects whether a QR code is Original or Counterfeit using a Machine Learning and Deep learning model.

 ## Setup
 1. Install dependencies: `pip install -r requirements.txt`